JackieGH/cse15l-lab-reports/remote-access-tutorial.md

 <img src="./images/accountlookup.png">

 Login with your student ID and student username. <br>
-Note: Your username corresponds to the first part of your student email before the "@" (i.e `student1` is the username for student1@ucsd.edu)
+Note: Your username corresponds to the first part of your student email before the "@" <br> (i.e `student1` is the username for student1@ucsd.edu)

 <img src="./images/resultsloggedin1.png">